Navigation-Games/EasyGecNG/README.md

 If you want to install a pre-built version of this software (i.e. you are not a developer), please download the following dependencies, then grab the latest [release](https://github.com/Navigation-Games/EasyGecNG/releases).
 ##### 1. JRE 8
   - Windows, Mac: Download and install the latest Java SE Runtime Environment from [here](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html).
   - Linux: install `jre8-openjdk` using your preferred package manager.
+Make sure that java 8 is your default version with `java --version`
 ##### 2. Drivers
   - Windows: [SportIdent Driver](https://www.sportident.com/products/96-software/161-usb-driver.html)
   - Mac: [CP210x Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)